alfulinku/univ3-parser-test/README.md

 `node ./src/LiquidityFetcher.js`

-The default config make it fetch the liquidity values for the pool cbETH/ETH You can see the presaved configs in ./src/config.js in the variable `pairsConfig`
+The default config make it fetch the liquidity values for the pool cbETH/ETH If the data file already exists, just fetch from the last block fetched to the most current block.
+You can see the presaved configs in ./src/config.js in the variable `pairsConfig`

 ```